unidavemeyer/web-adventure/README.md

    variables in them for expansion, as used by python's "format" function, e.g., {var}.
 Variables will be expanded by pulling them from the player's session.
  * Exits (required): Every room must have one or more possible exits.
 Exits may be conditional (hidden if player doesn't match).
    Conditions on an exit may compare session variables to other session variables or to constant values.
+As with descriptions, exit text will be formatted with session variable expansions applied.
  * Change (optional): Rooms may define one or more changes to apply to the player's session on entry into the room.
 Changes provide simple expressions that can set the value of a session variable, add or subtract something from one, put a ranged randomized integer in one, or set to the current time value in seconds.
 Changes are applied in order of definition prior